input-output-hk/web/README.md

 # IOHK web

 At IOHK we have built and maintain a number of open source repositories we use to build our website and web apps.
-We have embraced the blazing fast web revolution and follow [JAMStack](https://jamstack.org/) principles to create secure and performant static websites.
+We have embraced the blazing fast web revolution, utilising the latest in web technologies and principles, and follow the [JAMStack](https://jamstack.org/) method to create secure and performant static websites.

 Our tech stack consists of: